Clemson vs. Florida State NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Tigers have yet to cover the spread this season when favored by 9.5 points or more in five chances.

-- When Clemson picks up more than 388.9 yards, the team is 0-2 against the spread and 2-0 overall.
+- When Clemson piles up more than 388.9 yards, the team is 0-2 against the spread and 2-0 overall.

-- This year, the Tigers have eight turnovers, one fewer than the Seminoles have takeaways (9).

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.